Tricks on the dealer

 Tip: Make sure you don’t rush to sign the purchase or reservation contract.
 Think carefully and have a lawyer review all contracts.
 If you choose an Affordable Solicitor, you are assured of a quick and convenient settlement.

-For this reason, it is important to be properly informed about the state of the real estate market before hunting for properties.
+For this reason, it is important to properly inform yourself about the state of the real estate market before hunting for properties.
 You can find this out simply by asking a real estate market expert, reading a few articles or keeping an eye on the rate at which deals are disappearing for a longer period of time.
-For a particular property, it is then a good idea to find out the date the advertisement was placed.
+For a particular property, it is then a good idea to find out the date the advert was placed.
 If the offer is a few months old, you can be sure that many people are not really waiting for it.

 Concealing problems

-You can find out about some of the property’s technical problems yourself with a thorough inspection.
-But you should always have the house inspected by an inspector as well.
-He or she can also detect defects that you can’t do yourself.
-As for problem neighbours, even an inspector is short on that.
-However, it is worth asking around the neighbourhood or perhaps getting to know the neighbours beforehand.
+You can find out some of the technical problems of a property by yourself by a thorough inspection.
+However, you should always also have the house inspected by an inspector.
+He or she can also detect defects that you cannot do yourself.
+As far as problem neighbours are concerned, even an inspector is short on that.
+However, it’s worth asking around the neighbourhood or perhaps getting to know the neighbours beforehand.
 That way you can get at least a partial overview.

 Increasing the price